-I believe that all people want to experience being fully alive as their truest self, but they just don't know how to get there sometimes.
+I believe all people want to experience being fully alive as their truest self, but they just don't know how to actually do it.

 That’s where I come in.

 After twenty years of teaching, coaching, immersing myself in personal practice and geeking out on research, I’ve created a body of work that truly helps people to get out of their own way and to be who they really are without the self-doubt, self-criticism and the added stress and anxiety.

 Sometimes it seems crazy and sad to me that we don’t just naturally know how to do this.
 But the more experience I’ve developed, the more I’ve come to appreciate just how many odds are stacked against us really being there for ourselves.
 There are a whole slew of neurobiological, cultural and relational odds that make it hard for us to turn toward ourselves with kind attention and to show up as ourselves with integrity in our work and relationships.

 Because of that, the approach to learning how to stay with yourself and how to live with integrity has to be interdisciplinary and address the whole person.
 My work is a blend of mindfulness, somatic experiencing, neuroscience and attachment theory.
 So, yes, it’s based in proven theories and practices woven together in a unique way, but it’s also based in my experience of being human.

 I consider myself an expert at helping people have their own back not because I’m naturally very good at it myself, but because I used to be so very, very bad at it and now I’m pretty damn decent.

 In fact, though I have lots of formal education and experience, I think my street cred comes from the fact that empathy is my super power.
 That means I’m awesome at my job because I am really good at sensing the feelings of other people by imagining myself in their situation or their lives.
 It also means that things like setting boundaries and showing up for myself have been hard won because my default setting is to orient myself to other peoples’ needs, comfort and thoughts about me.